george-eastman-museum/LTO-Documentation/README.md

   ```
   ltfs_ordered_copy -a -v input output
   ```
-- (TODO: look into the mkltfs --rules command, which sets rules for choosing files to write to the index partition, and how the index partition is used by other LTFS software we use)
+- (**TODO**: look into the mkltfs --rules command, which sets rules for choosing files to write to the index partition, and how the index partition is used by other LTFS software we use)
 - If you are unsure whether an `ltfs_ordered_copy` command will function the way you expect, you can always test the command out writing to hard drive first (the command will warn you that the destination is not an LTFS file system, but should still copy the files).
 ### Reformatting/Wiping Tapes
 - If you need to erase the LTFS formatting on a tape, you can run the following command (THIS WILL DELETE ALL THE FILES):